barelyhuman/v2/pages/hire.md

 I'm trying to be self-employed, so this page lays down the ground work for any future contract/freelancing work

-Before considering my hire, please review my list of [skills](/skills) and/or [resume](/resume) to ensure they align with your requirements.
+Before considering my hire, please review
+[this resume](https://barelyhuman.github.io/resume/) to ensure they align with your requirements.

 ## Services